decretist/Dissertation/Chapter4/visualization.md

 | et  |    22.7990 | 25.7911 |    24.2020 | 24.2640 | 1.4970 |
 | est |    17.0155 | 18.0538 |    11.7152 | 15.5948 | 3.3997 |

----
+As noted above, the definition of a value's z-score is the difference of that value from the mean divided by the standard deviation.
+A z-score can be calculated for a value even if that value was not used to determine the mean and standard deviation to be used.
+That means that z-scores can be calculated for word frequencies in the unattributed sample Gratian0 using the means and standard deviations calculated using the corresponding word frequencies in the attributed samples Gratian1, dePen, and Gratian2.
+Just as word frequencies were calculated for Gratian0 above, z-scores will be calculated for Gratian0 here, which will be used in the next section to determine the value of Burrows's Delta.
 The formula used to calculate the z-score is:

 $z=\frac{x - \bar{x}}{s}$

+For the frequency of *in* in the case statements or *themata* (Gratian0):

+$z =
+\frac{x - \bar{x}}{s} =
+\frac{20.5270 - 26.4656}{2.0691} =
+\frac{-5.9386}{2.0691} =
+-2.8702$,

-For the frequency of *in* in the first-recension *dicta* (Gratian1):
+for the frequency of *in* in the first-recension *dicta* (Gratian1):

 $z =
 \frac{x - \bar{x}}{s} =